aciliketcap/digraph/README.md

 It supports weighted graphs, self-pointing arcs, multiple arcs from one node to another.

-Currently it doesn't do much.
-I'm adding a shortest path algorithm which uses a queue and utilizes breadth-first search (so-called Dijkstra method).
-I don't know what to add after that though.
-Maybe A* path finding or maybe some connectivity checking, depth-first search.
-I don't know.
+I also added shortest path finding (non-weighted) by using Dijkstra's algorithm.
+I'll add weighted version too.
+Maybe I can add A* after that.

+More functionality would be nice, like connectivity checking, depth-first search etc. I don't know if I'll have time for those though.

-There is more to be said but I guess comments inside code should be enough.
+There is more to be said but I guess comments inside the source should be enough.
 I am also writing a detailed blog post, will write the address here.